Nutuk

 Nutuk (Ottoman Turkish: نطق, lit.
-"The Speech") is a historic speech delivered by Ghazi Mustafa Kemal from 15 to 20 October 1927, at the second congress of the Republican People's Party (CHP) in Ankara.
+"The Speech") is a historic speech delivered by Ghazi Mustafa Kemal Atatürk from 15 to 20 October 1927, at the second congress of the Republican People's Party (CHP) in Ankara.
 The speech details the events between the beginning of the Turkish War of Independence on 19 May 1919 and the foundation of the Republic of Turkey in 1923.
 Spanning six days, the speech took a total of 36 hours and 33 minutes to be read by Atatürk.

 The text is considered a foundational document of Kemalism and the official historiography of the Turkish Republic's establishment.
 In it, Atatürk presents his perspective on the collapse of the Ottoman Empire and the political, social, and military struggles that led to the creation of a new nation-state.
 It established a definitive narrative of the national struggle, solidified Atatürk's position as its leader, and served as a political and ideological guide for the new republic.

-While revered in Turkey as a primary source for the nation's founding, Nutuk has also been the subject of critical historical analysis for its role in constructing a singular national narrative, its silencing of alternative perspectives, and its omission of certain events, most notably the Armenian genocide.
+While revered in Turkey as a primary source for the nation's founding, Nutuk has also been the subject of critical historical analysis for its role in constructing a singular national narrative, its defamation or neglection of other leaders, its hyperbole and exaggeration of Atatürk's own role, its silencing of alternative perspectives, and its omission of certain events, most notably the Armenian genocide.

 Background and writing process

+Page from an Ottoman Turkish transcript of Nutuk.

 Atatürk began preparing the text for Nutuk in Ankara in early 1927.
 The writing process was intensive, with Atatürk reportedly working for up to 35–40 hours without a break.
 According to his valet, Cemal Granda, he once dictated the speech for 48 hours continuously.
 A significant portion of the work was done at the Çankaya Mansion, with final edits completed at Dolmabahçe Palace in Istanbul.

 While Atatürk was the principal author, he consulted with friends and colleagues, reading drafts to them and incorporating their feedback.
 He meticulously gathered and organized official documents, telegrams, letters, and reports from the 1919–1927 period to support his narrative.
 The original manuscript of the speech was later entrusted to the General Staff's Harp Tarihi Dairesi (War History Department).

 Atatürk's stated purpose was to provide a first-hand historical account of the Turkish nation's struggle for future generations.
 However, the speech also served several other functions: to provide a political accounting to the nation and his party, to settle scores with his political opponents, and to establish a foundational ideology for the future of the Republic.